rempsyc/starter-academic/content/fr/publication/2023-fei/index.md

 title: "Phi, Fei, Fo, Fum: Effect sizes for categorical data that use the chi-squared statistic"

 # Publication name and optional abbreviated publication name.
-publication: "In press at *Mathematics*."
+publication: "In press at *Mathematics*"

 #publication_short: